caroso1222/notyf/README.md

 ## Recipes

-Notyf is well supported in all of the modern frameworks such as Angular, React or Vue.
+Notyf is well supported in all of the modern frameworks such as Angular, React, Vue, or Svelte.
 [Check out the recipes](recipes/README.md) and learn how to integrate the library to your application.

 ## Contributing